 Students may progress from a developed narrative of causation/consequence with complex sequencing and reasoning supported by a range of accurate and detailed factual knowledge and understanding which might be related, for example, to an analysis of how/why tension increased at different stages and /or showing understanding about how much each part of the sequence increased tension and led to a crisis.
-For example, analysis of different consequences of free press.
-Media and TV influenced opinion in different ways.
-Not only did they show the reality of conflict but they also revealed the army's attempts to distort reality.
-This served to undermine public trust in the Government and support for the war effort was diminished.
-The truth of the events that took place in My Lai in 1968 was revealed by a journalist 18 months after it occurred.
-Public opinion was notonly influenced by events of the massacre but also the dishonesty of the army who had claimed the operation was a success.
+For example, analysis of different causes / consequences over time.
+The assassination was the short-term cause of world war because there was a bigger context of long term, wide ranging causes.
+Its significance was the impact it had on pre-existing policies such as Germany's Schlieffen Plan and the long-standing military alliance between Britain and Belgium.
 Level 3: